-Tutorial: Create and configure an Azure Active Directory Domain Services instance with advanced configuration options
+Tutorial: Create and configure an Azure Active Directory Domain Services managed domain with advanced configuration options

 Azure Active Directory Domain Services (Azure AD DS) provides managed domain services such as domain join, group policy, LDAP, Kerberos/NTLM authentication that is fully compatible with Windows Server Active Directory.
 You consume these domain services without deploying, managing, and patching domain controllers yourself.
 Azure AD DS integrates with your existing Azure AD tenant.
 This integration lets users sign in using their corporate credentials, and you can use existing groups and user accounts to secure access to resources.

 You can create a managed domain using default configuration options for networking and synchronization, or manually define these settings.
-This tutorial shows how to define those advanced configuration options to create and configure an Azure AD DS instance using the Azure portal.
+This tutorial shows you how to define those advanced configuration options to create and configure an Azure AD DS managed domain using the Azure portal.